-The classes will be operated by presentation files (powerpoint) and lecture notes (pdf) provided by the instructor so that you will download them from CANVAS (https://learn-uu.uen.org).
-In addition, there are optional textbooks: David S. Moore, George P. McCabe, Layth Alwan, and William M. Duckworth, The Practice of Statistics for Business and Economics, 3rd edition, W. H. Freeman, 2010 (or David S. Moore, George P. McCabe, William M. Duckworth and Layth Alwan, The Practice of Business Statistics, 2nd edition, W. H. Freeman, 2008).
+The classes will be operated by the lectures based on presentation files (powerpoint) and lecture notes (pdf).
+You will be able to download them from class webpage on CANVAS (https://learn-uu.uen.org).
+For the classes, there are optional textbooks: David S. Moore, George P. McCabe, Layth Alwan, and William M. Duckworth, The Practice of Statistics for Business and Economics, 3rd edition, W. H. Freeman, 2010 (or David S. Moore, George P. McCabe, William M. Duckworth and Layth Alwan, The Practice of Business Statistics, 2nd edition, W. H. Freeman, 2008).